‘Gender Identity’: A Complex Battleground for Religious Freedom

 “This absolutist rigor is precisely why we accord the status of ‘right’ only to those claims that are essential to individuals’ well-being.
 Do identity-based bathrooms meet this demanding test?” asked Schuck.

-In a statement that marked her departure from the ACLU, Smith said her daughters were “frightened” when they visited a women’s bathroom and encountered “three transgender young adults, over six feet [tall] with deep voices.”
-She argued that civil-rights advocates should look for solutions that respect the rights and concerns of all groups.
+In a statement that marked her departure from the ACLU, Smith said her own daughters were "frightened" when they visited a women's bathroom and encountered "three transgender young adults, over six feet [tall] with deep voices.”
+She argued that civil-rights advocates should look for solutions that respect the rights of all groups.

 If the federal government prevails in these lawsuits, Catholic universities like CUA will face mounting pressure to adopt the accommodations or obtain an exemption — and bear the brunt of partisan attacks in the public square.